THE

 Which brings us to Millbrook Mansion — a 64-room dilapidated baroque castle in upstate New York

-A chaotic mix of research lab, monastery, and madhouse, the "dangerous radicals"—now known as The Lords of the Revolution—move in.
-They can now carry on their passionate experiments with reckless abandon.
+A chaotic mix of research lab, monastery, and madhouse—The Lords of the Revolution move in.

 .

-Artists, rock stars, and celebrities travel from all over the world just for him to guide their trips.
+Artists, rock stars, writers, and celebrities travel from all over the world just for him to guide their trips.

 McClure, Dylan & Ginsberg